PowerCommands/PowerCommands2022/Docs/PowerCommands Design Principles And Guidlines.md

     public FavoriteConfiguration[] Favorites { get; set; } = new[] {new FavoriteConfiguration {Name = "Music", NameOfExecutable = "spotify"}, new FavoriteConfiguration { Name = "Games", NameOfExecutable = "steam" } };
 }
 ```
-The configuration element class FavoriteConfiguration  must of course be added, place the file in a directory named Configuration. (just a naming convetion guidline)
+The configuration element class FavoriteConfiguration  must of course be added, place the file in a directory named Configuration. (just a naming convection guideline)

 ## <a name='PowerCommandsConfiguration.yaml'></a>PowerCommandsConfiguration.yaml
 You should have this file in one of the projects and the Commands or the Console project is suitable for that, the configuration file is needed at runtime by the Console application.
 If you customize the PowerCommandsConfiguration class you also need to add this in the yaml configuration file so that the application can use it, same is also true when removing stuff, they should be in sync with each other.